Review and appeal

 - the decision you are objecting to

-- your reason or reasons for not agreeing with the decision
+- your reasons for not agreeing with the decision

 - the decision you think the SVB should take